Marseillevirus: History

-The virus is named after the French town of Marseille.
+The virus is named after the French city of Marseille.

-Since the description of the first virus in this family several others have been discovered.
-These have been named after the area they were discovered.
-This family includes Brazilian Marseillevirus, Cannes 8 virus, Insectomime virus, Lausannevirus, Melbournevirus, Port-Miou virus, Senegalvirus, Tunisvirus and Tokyovirus.

 Structure

 Viruses in Marseillevirus have icosahedral geometries.
 The diameter is around 250 nm.
 The genome has 457 open reading frames and is circular.
 The genome has a length of 368 kb, with a G+C content of 44.73%.
 It encodes a minimum of 49 proteins.

 The genome of the virus includes typical NCLDV core genes and genes apparently obtained from eukaryotic hosts and their parasites or symbionts, both bacterial and viral, through probably horizontal gene transfer mechanism.

 Life cycle

 Viral replication is nucleo-cytoplasmic.
 DNA-templated transcription is the method of transcription.
 Amoeba serve as the natural host.